Natural hazards#

 Intensity and frequency#

 Hazard intensity is one of the key factors that determine the size of the impact over exposed elements.
+Hazard data usually come in the form of one or more georeferenced layers representing their intensity in relation to location.
+The modelling of hazard intensity (sometimes called magnitude) can be either:

 ../_images/hzd_models.jpg